Black Hills: Tourism and economy

 The region is home to Mount Rushmore National Memorial, Wind Cave National Park, Jewel Cave National Monument, Black Elk Peak, Custer State Park (the largest state park in South Dakota, and one of the largest in the US), Bear Butte State Park, Devils Tower National Monument, and the Crazy Horse Memorial.
 The Black Hills also hosts the Sturgis Motorcycle Rally each August.
 The rally was started in 1940 and the 65th Rally in 2005 saw more than 550,000 bikers visit the Black Hills.
 It is a key part of the regional economy.

+The South Dakota Centennial Trail is a hiking and mountain biking trail which opened in 1989 to celebrate the 100th anniversary of South Dakota becoming a state.
+It traverses 123 miles through Wind Cave National Park, Custer State Park, the Black Hills National Forest, Fort Meade Recreation Area, and Bear Butte State Park.

 The George S. Mickelson Trail is a recently opened multi-use path through the Black Hills that follows the abandoned track of the historic railroad route from Edgemont to Deadwood.
 The train used to be the only way to bring supplies to the miners in the Hills.
 The trail is about 110 mile in length, and can be used by hikers, cross-country skiers, and cyclists.
 The cost is $4 per day or $15 annually.

-Today, the major city in the Black Hills is Rapid City, with an incorporated population of almost 70,000 and a metropolitan population of 125,000.
+Today, the major city in the Black Hills is Rapid City, with an incorporated population of roughly 75,000 and a metropolitan population of 145,000.
 It serves a market area covering much of five states: North and South Dakota, Nebraska, Wyoming, and Montana.
 In addition to tourism and mining (including coal, specialty minerals, and the now declining gold mining), the Black Hills economy includes ranching (sheep and cattle, primarily, with bison and ratites becoming more common), timber (lumber), Ellsworth Air Force Base, and some manufacturing, including Black Hills gold jewelry, cement, electronics, cabinetry, guns and ammunition.

 In many ways, the Black Hills functions as a very spread-out urban area with a population (not counting tourists) of 250,000.
 Other important Black Hills cities and towns include: